-Learn How To Use WPWhen the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
-One could easily tell blogs and websites apart.
+When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
+One could easily tell the two apart.

-Then the WordPress CMS came along and revolutionized online publishing and content management.
-Now, it’s becoming almost impossible to tell the difference between blogs and websites.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.
+Then the WordPress CMS came along and everything changed.
+Now, it’s getting more difficult to tell if a site was built with a “blogging” CMS application like the WordPress publishing platform, or if it’s been built using a web building software tooltool.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s under the surface.

 (Can You Tell Which Application Is Powering Your Website?)

-For website owners, understanding the difference between a Content Management System application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that many website owners care about, like web development costs, ease of use, ability to maintain the site up-to-date, managing web content, etc.
+For many website owners, understanding the difference between a Content Management System tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that the majority of website owners care about, such as web development costs, ease of use, ability to maintain the website up-to-date, managing web content, etc.

 Think about this …